Si13n7/CP2077FovControl/README.md

 cmake --build build --config Release
 ```

-The provided CMake script can stage the RedScript file into `bin/r6/scripts/FovControl/` and place plugin binaries into `bin/red4ext/FovControl/`.
+The provided CMake script can stage the REDscript file into `bin/r6/scripts/FovControl/` and place plugin binaries into `bin/red4ext/FovControl/`.

 ---